Belt buckles and beer: Federal shutdown hits businesses hard

 In Mariposa, California, just outside Yellowstone National Park, tourism has dropped sharply and most of the 6,000 county residents who work in the park have not been paid for a month.

-“For my business personally it’s been absolutely devastating,” said Hanna Wackerman, owner of the 1850 Restaurant and Brewing Company.
+“For my business personally it’s been absolutely devastating,” said Hanna Wackerman, co-owner of the 1850 Restaurant and Brewing Company.
 “Usually January is a pretty busy month for us.
 With the new snow being in Yosemite, that tends to bring new tourists to the park.”
 Instead, business is down 80 percent, she said.

 Mike Lynch, owner of Western Heritage, saw online orders collapse almost immediately after the government shut down Dec.
 22. The company sells buckles, keychains, commemorative coins and badges to employees of the Fish and Wildlife Service, the Forest Service, the Bureau of Land Management and other agencies.
 It also sells patches and some clothing.